 Especially when it comes to following directions, I want to gather some good data on how the student is doing.
 They student may be struggling for a variety of reasons.
 I use the leveled assessments (included in the SLP Now membership) to assess where a student is having the most difficulty (e.g., basic concepts, post noun elaboration, conditional directions, out of order directions, multistep directions).

-I also observe in the classroom.
-This will help me identify strategies for the student, for the teacher, and for myself.
+I also observe in the classroom. ** This is often more helpful and meaningful than any paper assessment! ** I use the data to identify areas for intervention and strategies for the student, for the teacher, and for myself.